Inductive Reasoning Test

 What do Inductive Reasoning Tests assess?

-- - Strategic or broad thinking where employees need to connect disparate information in order to build understanding
+- - Strategic or broad thinking, where employees need to connect disparate information to build understanding

-The test consists of a total of 36 questions to answer 30 minutes.
-Candidates are presented with images in a nine-box matrix, followed by six individual images.
-In each case one image from the nine-box matrix is missing.
+Our inductive reasoning test consists of a total of 36 questions to answer in 30 minutes.
+Candidates are presented with images in a 9-box matrix, followed by 6 individual images.
+In each case, 1 image from the 9-box matrix is missing.
 The missing image is represented by a red question mark.
-The task is to identify the missing image from the six individual images presented to you.
-In each case, only one image form the six is correct.
+The task is to identify the missing image from the 6 individual images presented to you.
+In each case, only 1 image from the 6 is correct.

 To try out some example Inductive Reasoning Test questions, click on the button below: